Staff Profile

 Teaching at Newcastle University

 I have been nominated by students five times for the Newcastle University Student Union’s Teaching Excellence Awards (TEAs).
 My innovative approach to teaching can be evidenced by the fact that I have been awarded four Newcastle University Teaching Innovation Fund Awards.
+During the last couple of years, I have led or taught on the following Geography modules at Newcastle University:

-- Geographical Skills (Geo1096): module leader, and lectures
+- Geographical Skills (Geo1096): module leader, and lectures.

 - Geographical Analysis (Geo1018): lectures.